-The Planning Board shall, upon receipt of a complete application for a subdivision or site plan use all due diligence to notify, in writing, all owners of real property which immediately abut the parcel or parcels which are the subject of the application.
+The Planning Board shall, upon receipt of a complete application for a subdivision, site plan, planned development district, or special permit, use all due diligence to notify, in writing, all owners of real property which immediately abut the parcel or parcels which are the subject of the application.
 In no case shall the Planning Board take action on any such application unless a minimum of 15 days has elapsed between the postmarked date of such notification and the date on which the Planning Board will officially consider the application.
 Such notification shall briefly describe whether the application is for a subdivision, site plan, planned development district, or special permit and shall also state the time, date, and place at which the Planning Board will be considering the application.